Synchronized CTL over One-Counter Automata: Appendix -- Omitted Proofs

-We further split to subcases \begin{itemize} \item If there is such a relatively slow cycle $c_s$ that ends in a position $x$ before a position $y$ in which the first really fast cycle $c_f$ starts, then: If $\es_s=s_i$, we can simply remove $\frac{\P}{-\es_s \cdot |c_s|}$ repetitions of $c_s$, getting the desired counter and lengths changes.
+We detail the subcases of Case 2a.2.2 that were not detailed in the main text: \begin{itemize} \item If there is such a relatively slow cycle $c_s$ that ends in a position $x$ before a position $y$ in which the first really fast cycle $c_f$ starts, then: If $\es_s=s_i$, we can simply remove $\frac{\P}{-\es_s \cdot |c_s|}$ repetitions of $c_s$, getting the desired counter and lengths changes.

 Otherwise, namely when $\es_s>s_i$, we claim that the counter value between positions $x$ and $y$ is high enough, allowing to remove some repetitions of $c_s$ and $c_f$, as per \cref{cl:CycleCombinationForElr}.
 As $c_s$ might be positive, removal of its repetitions might decrease the counter; the worst case is when all its transitions are of effect $(+1)$, and we shorten the path the most, which is bounded by $b\cdot\P$.
 To ensure that the counter remains above the value $P$ after the removal and until position $y$, we thus need it to be at least $b\cdot\P+\P$ at all positions until $y$.